-By your Side Every Step of the Way
+By your side every step of the way.

-Our Attorneys have over 55 years of combined experience.
+Our Attorney has 20+ years of experience.

 In New Mexico, the grounds for divorce is “incompatibility,” which the statute defines as a situation “which exists, because of discord or conflict of personalities, the legitimate ends of the marriage relationship are destroyed preventing any reasonable expectation of reconciliation.”
 You do not have to live apart before or during the divorce case, but generally, there comes a point in time when it is too uncomfortable to continue to live under the same roof.